Why Color Matters in Your Home

 Decorating with artwork is a wonderful way to tie the interior design of a room together while expressing some of your unique personality.
 Because art is so emotionally-charged, you’ll want to consider its purpose in the space, placement, and coordination with the color scheme.
 Alternately, if you have a large piece that you absolutely adore, you could design a room around the piece and let it inspire an entire space.

-Whether you’re searching for the perfect piece of furniture to showcase or you’re trying to determine the ideal color palette to create your dream aesthetic in your new home, our design experts at Kern & Co. are happy to help.
+Whether you’re searching for the perfect piece of high-end furniture to showcase, or you’re trying to determine the ideal color palette to create your dream aesthetic in your new home, our interior design experts at Kern & Co. are happy to help.
 With our expert advice and extensive classic to transitional showrooms, you’ll be able to design the room of your dreams.
 Contact us today to get started.